hjespers/teslams/README.md

 	ROOF_COMFORT - puts the roof in the 80% open position (for reduced noice) ROOF_OPEN    - puts the roof in the 100% open position

-# Example applications and utilities that use 'teslams'

-#example.js - a hello world app for educational purposes only
+#example.js - a hello world app that uses the "teslams" node module

 A very simple sample application which uses the teslams.js library to call common functions provided in the REST API.
 A valid teslamotors.com login and password is required and must be inserted into the config.json configuration file.